Which health insurance plan is best for you?

 - What is the difference between HMO, PPO, HDHP, POS and EPO?

 PPO stands for preferred-provider organization.
-Premiums and deductibles are usually much higher for a PPO compared to an HMO, but that comes with greater flexibility.
+A PPO's premiums and deductibles are usually much higher than an HMO, but that comes with greater flexibility.

-About one-half of enrollees in employer-based health plans are in a PPO.
+Forty-four percent of enrollees in employer-based health plans are in a PPO.
 Though it remains the most utilized type of plan, the number has been falling in recent years as employers turn more to HDHPs as a way to contain health care costs.
 PPOs are also fairly rare in the individual market.
 Only about 15% of individual plans are PPOs.

-You usually don’t have to select a PCP in a PPO plan, and you can choose from more healthcare providers than an HMO because PPO networks are usually larger.
-PPOs allow you to get both in-network and out-of-network care -- though out-of-network providers will be covered at a lesser percentage.
+You usually don’t have to select a primary care provider (PCP) in a PPO plan.
+You can choose from more healthcare providers than an HMO because PPO networks are usually larger.
+PPOs allow you to get both in-network and out-of-network care -- though out-of-network providers will cost you more.
 You can also see a specialist without a referral.

-The main benefit of a PPO is flexibility, but it does come at the cost of higher premiums and a deductible that you will have to pay before your insurer starts paying for care.
+The main benefit of a PPO is flexibility, but it comes at the cost of higher premiums and a deductible that you will have to pay before your insurer starts paying for care.